dainylcua/dainylcua/README.md

 _More details can be found on each of the respsective pages._

+[DC Blog](https://github.com/dainylcua/dc-blog): A blogsite built with a Next.js, GraphQL, and Contentful Jamstack.
+I built this within 48 hours for MLH's Hibernation Hacks Hackathon.

 [Dev-to-Dev](https://github.com/dainylcua/dev-to-dev): A full-stack CRUD forum developed in a group using Django and PostgreSQL.
 I took up the task of full-stack developer and GitHub manager for this project.

 [dispbeast.io-frontend](https://github.com/dainylcua/dispbeast.io-frontend): The front-end for an ecommerce-game site which uses React, Node.js.